Plant disease forecasting

 2. Rice blast

-Rice blast caused by Pyrocularia oryzae is predicted on basis of correlative information method.
-The disease is predicted when, minimum night temperature range between 20 to 26 °C in association with 90 % or above relative humidity.
+Rice blast caused by Pyrocularia oryzae is predicted on the basis of the correlative information method.
+The disease is predicted when, minimum night temperature ranges between 20 and 26 °C in association with 90 % or above relative humidity.